Swine Feed Market Analysis by Mordor Intelligence

 By Ingredient Type: Cereals Leads Volume While Supplements Drive Value

 Cereals maintained 58.4% ingredient share in 2025, reflecting their dual role in supplying energy and pellet structure.
-Wheat and barley account for a saccount for 35–40% of European inclusion, where local agronomics prevail, while corn dominates at over 70% in the Americas and Asia.
+Wheat and barley account for 35–40% of European inclusion, where local agronomics prevail, while corn dominates at over 70% in the Americas and Asia.
 The supplements sub-segment, although accounting for a low share of the value, is growing at a 6.5% CAGR as nutritionists seek marginal feed-conversion improvements that outweigh the additional cost.

 Oilseed meals hold a major share but face gradual substitution by insect meal and single-cell proteins as cost parity nears.
 Cereal by-products serve as cost buffers when grain prices peak.
 However, variable nutrient profiles and higher mycotoxin susceptibility limit their share of the premium formula.
 Oils and fats, though small by tonnage, earn attention for both energy density and dust suppression, while molasses grows significantly on the back of liquid-feeding systems.
 High-margin niche items, such as encapsulated butyrate, medium-chain triglycerides, and oregano extract, cluster in the “Others” basket and deliver gross margins of 30–50%, compared with commodity additions’ 5–8%.